-PDP Submissions on HPL and/or Versatile Soils
+PDP Submissions on HPL

-- 28. Appendix 4 contains a list of the submissions that relate to either versatile soils or highly productive land. - 29.
-There are a number of submitters (Hort NZ, Federated Farmers and Forest and Bird), Christchurch City Council, and Environment Canterbury Regional Council, who want greater application of the versatile soils provisions and the protection of rural production land in accordance with the objectives and policies of RPS. - 30.
-Those that oppose the consideration of versatile soils or highly productive land are generally rural property owners who would like to enable their land to be rezoned to Rural Lifestyle Zone to enable subdivision. - 31.
-Of note are a number of submissions who have properties that are in the proposed General Rural Zone who want to be able to subdivide down to 4ha on the basis that their land isn't productive.
-This is despite some of the land holdings being between 20 to 45ha and comprising LUC class 2 and 3 land.
-This highlights the point that farm management practices and external constrains can influence productivity of the land. - 32.
-In my opinion, the wording of the submissions provide sufficient scope to enable the necessary response to the NPS-HPL to be undertaken now (ie ahead of the mapping to be undertaken by the Regional Council).
-These recommended changes can be reviewed and reported on again, once the proposed change to the RPS has been publicly notified at the end of 2023
+- 10. Appendix 1 contains a list of the submissions that relate to either versatile soils or highly productive land. - 11.
+There are a number of submitters (including Hort NZ, Federated Farmers, Forest and Bird, Christchurch City Council, and Environment Canterbury Regional Council), who want greater application of the versatile soils provisions and the protection of rural production land in accordance with the objectives and policies of RPS. - 12.
+Those that oppose the consideration of versatile soils or highly productive land are generally rural property owners who would like to enable their land to be rezoned to Rural Lifestyle Zone to enable subdivision. - 13.
+In my opinion, the wording of the submissions provide sufficient scope to enable the necessary response to the NPS-HPL to be undertaken now (i.e. ahead of the mapping to be undertaken by the Regional Council) and given sufficient engagement with the Regional Council should not require a variation to the PDP unless the Regional Council HPL mapping includes any proposed RLZ land.
+These recommended changes can be reviewed and reported on again, once the proposed change to the RPS has been publicly notified at the end of 2023.

-Application of NPS-HPL and RPS
+Application of NPS-HPL in the Proposed District Plan